DOCUSIGN MASTER SERVICES AGREEMENT

 (d) For all other locations.
 The Agreement is governed by the laws of the State of California, U.S.A., without reference to its choice of law rules to the contrary.
 The Parties hereby irrevocably consent to the exclusive jurisdiction of, and venue in, any federal or state court of competent jurisdiction located in San Francisco County, California, for the purposes of adjudicating any dispute arising out of the Agreement.
-To the extent permitted by law, choice of law rules, the United Nations Convention on Contracts for the International Sale of Goods, and the Uniform Computer Information Transactions Act as enacted shall not apply.
+To the extent permitted by law, choice of law rules, the 1980 U.N.
+Convention on Contracts for the International Sale of Goods, and the Uniform Computer Information Transactions Act as enacted, shall not apply.
 Notwithstanding the foregoing, either Party may at any time seek and obtain appropriate legal or equitable relief in any court of competent jurisdiction for claims regarding such Party’s intellectual property rights.
 Each Party hereby irrevocably waives, to the fullest extent permitted by law, any and all right to trial by jury in any legal proceeding arising out of or relating to the Agreement.

 12.2 To the extent allowed by law, the English version of the Agreement is binding, and other translations are for convenience only.

 13.1 Relationship.
 The Parties are independent contractors.
 The Agreement does not create a partnership, franchise, joint venture, agency, fiduciary or employment relationship between the Parties.
-Except as set forth in this Agreement, nothing in this Agreement, expressed or implied is intended to give rise to any third-party beneficiary.
+Except as set forth in the Agreement, nothing in the Agreement, expressed or implied is intended to give rise to any third-party beneficiary.